Mokshit06/premix/docs/Readme.md

 #### Static Generation

 Premix supports both Static Generation and Server-Side rendering out of the box.
-This means that you can prerender your Premix app into html files and deploy them anywhere you want.
+This means that you can prerender your Premix app into html files and deploy it anywhere you want.

 In comparison, Remix only supports Server-Side rendering.